xpall/xpall/README.md

 - 💼 Check out my **[Portfolio](https://johnlloyd.dev/)**

-- 🔭 I’m a passionate **Freelancer specializing in tech solutions**.
+- 🔭 I’m a dedicated **Python Developer** creating efficient and scalable tech solutions.

-- 🌱 I’m currently exploring new opportunities and challenges.
+- 🌱 Currently focused on advancing my skills and delivering impactful projects.

 - 💬 Let's **connect and discuss** how I can contribute to your next project.